This Post Contains Affiliate Links.

 Though this instructional does not contain as much content as Side Control Dominance, it does a contain simple and effective side control system that you can quickly implement into your game.
 Roger Gracie is a master at perfecting the most effective tried and true BJJ techniques.
 So you know everything that he teaches works!

-Instructionals For Leg Locks
+Best Jiu Jitsu Instructionals On Leg Locks

 Last but not least is instructionals to improve your leg lock game.
 If you want to keep up with the modern jiu-jitsu game, especially in no-gi, then you can’t ignore leg locks.
 Like it or not leg locks are here to stay.
 So check out one of these leg locks instructionals and avoid getting left behind.